SQream/sqream_docs/reference/blue_console.rst

      - When set, prevents command history from being saved in ``~/.sqream/clientcmdhist``
    * - ``delimiter``
      - ``,``
      - Specifies the field separator.
-By default, ``sqream sql`` outputs valid CSVs.
+By default, ``blue sql`` outputs valid CSVs.
 Change the delimiter to modify the output to another delimited format (e.g. TSV, PSV).
 See the section supported record delimiters below for more information.
    * - ``access-token``
      - None
      - Provide a security token that grants access to protected resources or operations.